MadLadSquad/MadLadSquadSite/desktop.md

 popular files, but any formats that are not of high demand shall be adapted by third party users.

 \*3 - Where it is reasonable to implement such support.
-Some applications, like those that are narrowly specialised may not recieve plugin interfaces.
+Some applications, like those that are narrowly specialised may not receive plugin interfaces.

 ### How do we achieve this